 Second-grade art students learn that art is created for different purposes and that art can be used to express mood or emotion.
 They add new materials, techniques, and tools to their repertoire for creating art, exploring a variety of wet and dry media while learning specific art techniques and art tools.
-Students create art works with line styles, organic shapes, secondary colors, implied texture, using foreground and background, and understanding the difference between artwork that is two-dimensional and three-dimensional.
-They continue to build the vocabulary needed to discuss art, observing and analyzing how the elements of art are present within various art works, in the natural world, and in constructed environments.
-Students explore famous artworks from their community and discuss the role that art plays in community.
+Students create artworks with line styles, organic shapes, secondary colors, implied texture, using foreground and background, and understanding the difference between artwork that is two-dimensional and three-dimensional.
+They continue to build the vocabulary needed to discuss art, observing and analyzing how the elements of art are present within various art works in the natural world, and in constructed environments.
+Students explore famous artworks in their community and discuss the role that art plays in the community.
+Second-grade students participate in a docent-guided field experience at the Memorial Art Gallery.